hypergonial/hikari-arc/docs/guides/interactions.md

 ### Followups

-Once you issued your response, be it a defer or otherwise, Discord will give you an additional **15 minutes** to create followup responses to the interaction.
+Once you issued your initial response, be it a defer or an actual message, Discord will give you an additional **15 minutes** to create followup responses to the interaction.
 This includes sending new messages or editing/deleting existing responses.
+After 15 minutes, the interaction is permanently invalidated by Discord.

 In `arc`, a followup is simply created by calling [`Context.respond()`][arc.context.base.Context.respond] again, `arc` automatically determines if you need to issue an initial response or a followup.
-After 15 minutes, the interaction is permanently invalidated by Discord.

 ## Ephemeral messages